black-parrot/black-parrot/README.md

 ## BedRock Coherence System Guide
 The BedRock coherence system maintains cache coherence between the BlackParrot processor cores and attached coherent accelerators in a BlackParrot multicore system.
-Please see the [BedRock Guide](docs/bedrock_guide.md) for more details on the coherence protocol and system.
+Please see the [BedRock Coherence Protocol](docs/bedrock_coherence_protocol.md) page for more details on the coherence protocol and system.

 ## Microarchitecture Guide
 [Microarchitecture Guide](docs/microarchitecture_guide.md)